ErrayDineri/DineriServer/README.md

 - Store and organize login credentials for various services
 - AES encryption for secure password storage
 - Easy-to-use interface for adding, editing, and managing passwords
+- **CSV Import**: Import passwords from Bitwarden and other password managers
+- Support for bulk password imports with duplicate detection
 - Search and filter functionality for quick password retrieval
 - Secure session management with automatic logout
+- Modern glassmorphism UI with intuitive password management

 ### 👤 User Management
 - User registration and authentication system